Mohammad21212/IOT/README.md

 ## Explain api code
 ### Models
-First we create User Model & Device Model & Sensor Model that shows the features of each fields and then we add argument for each one :
+First we create User Model & Device Model & Sensor Model & Actuator Model that shows the features of each fields and then we add argument for each one :
 ```
 class UserModel(db.Model):
     id = db.Column(db.Integer, primary_key=True)